|

 For the determination of ratios as

-been developed.
-This model is a graphical representation of the
+developed.
+This model is a graphical representation of the relationships

-relationships between fundamental aspects of the firm relating to
+between fundamental aspects of the firm relating to book-keeping (records),

-functions.
-The mathematical back-ground of traditional ratio techniques,
+mathematical back-ground of traditional ratio techniques, including Bela

-including Bela Gold lit.
-40 and the Dupont pyramid, is shown through the
+Gold lit.
+40 and the Dupont pyramid, is shown through the development of a

 Lyngby, November 1982